Deaths in prisons

 For a variety of reasons, both individual and systemic, people in prison may not have had their health needs detected or addressed in the community.
 When a person enters prison, they undergo an induction process by custodial and health services.
 This includes a reception health assessment undertaken by health staff, which assesses each person’s physical and mental health needs, including whether they may be at risk of self-harm or suicide and whether they require a referral to a prison doctor or other services to address immediate general and/or mental and addictions health care needs.
 Staff also assess people for a risk of self-harm and suicide whenever they become aware that a person’s circumstances have changed, or their behaviour is a cause for concern.

 Our Health Services staff work hard to ensure all people in prison receive a standard of healthcare that is reasonably equivalent to that available to the public.
-Every New Zealand prison has a health centre, and primary healthcare services are delivered by our Health Services team.
+Every New Zealand prison has a range of health services available.
 This includes General Practitioner services, nursing, basic dentistry, physiotherapy, disability and mental health and addictions services.
 Where secondary or tertiary healthcare services are required, referrals are made on the same basis as any person in the community.

-We are committed to preventing incidents of suicide and unnatural deaths in prison and take our duty of care to people extremely seriously.
-The causes of suicide are complex and people in prison are a known high-risk group, so we make every effort to support and improve people’s mental wellbeing, ensure their physical safety, and to treat people with respect and dignity.
+Corrections is committed to preventing unnatural deaths and incidents of self-harm in prisons.
+The causes of suicide are complex and people in prison are a known high-risk group.
+We make every effort to ensure people’s mental wellbeing and physical safety during their time in custody.

-We have made significant efforts, particularly over the past seven years, to prevent suicide and self-harm events in our prisons.
+As we have become more aware of the level of significant mental health issues for people in prison, our role has expanded to strengthen our response to support the needs of this group.
 This includes substantial investment in the infrastructure of Intervention and Support Units, in staff training, and in mental health and addiction support.

 Data set for deaths in prison – national and by prison